-The faculty and fellows of the Center for Developmental Science form a community of scientists dedicated to understanding the complexity of human development with the goal of informing prevention and intervention efforts that improve the lives of children and families.
+The faculty and fellows of the CDS form a community of scientists dedicated to understanding the complexity of human development with the goal of informing efforts that improve the lives of children and families.
 We meet this goal through both a research and training mission.